amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 ### Port Bound

-First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding source-port to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.
+First, alter [Section 5.1.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-struct) by adding port to the Cookie Struct, this would be necessary to keep track of the port the cookie was set on.

 Below is the definition of the port attribute.